dominicgaliano/fullstack-blog-demo/README.md

 - [ ] Convert to TS for better dev process
 - [ ] (Maybe) Server Side Rendering

-### Issues

-- Currently, cannot access individual posts after deleting a post on feed
-- Deleting an individual post does not properly redirect to feed

 Other

 - [ ] Containerization
 - [ ] Deploy App

+### Issues

-See the [open issues](https://github.com/dominicgaliano/jwt-demo/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/dominicgaliano/fullstack-blog-demo/issues) for a full list of proposed features (and known issues).

 ## How to Contribute